-- a) The Fund's assets may not be invested in securities carrying voting rights which would allow the Fund to exercise significant influence on the management of an issuer. - b) Moreover, the Fund may not acquire more than: - 10% of the non-voting shares of the same issuer, - 10% of the debt securities of the same issuer, - 25% of the units/shares of the same UCITS or other UCI, or - 10% of the money market instruments of the same issuer.
+- a) The Fund's assets may not be invested in securities carrying voting rights which would allow the Fund to exercise significant influence on the management of an issuer. - b) Moreover, the Fund may not acquire more than - 10% of the non-voting shares of the same issuer, - 10% of the debt instruments of the same issuer, - 25% of the units/shares of one and the same UCITS or other UCI, - 10% of the money market instruments of any single issuer.

-In the last three cases, the restriction shall not apply if the gross amount of the debt instruments or money market instruments or the net amount of the units/shares issued cannot be determined at the time of acquisition.
+In the last three cases, the restriction shall not apply if the gross amount of bonds or money market instruments, or the net amount of the instruments in issue cannot be calculated at the time of acquisition.